68 Comments

 Expand full comment

 We will soon be in a hitleresque hell.
 How do we get out of it?
 I feel doomed.
 My heart goes out to future generations who will be affected by social security changes, polio and measles possibilities, no more voting rights (already happened and will continue) or elections, civil liberties removed, women losing their lives because their bodies are not their own, religious freedom disappearing, and so much more.
 Now is the time for good men to come to the aid of the people.
 The current government needs to act and they won't.
 Over 85M created our disastrous future.
 I am sorry to say this, but I hope they suffer tremendously for there stupid voting decisions.
-Minorities, and I am one of them, who voted for that POS, convicted felon will soon start to feel their choice to put him back in office.
+Minorities (and I am one) who voted for that POS, convicted felon will soon start to feel their choice to put him back in office.
 He doesn't want to deport criminals.
 He wants to deport anyone who isn't a White Christian.
 Can you imagine what the world would be like if hitler was eliminated, before he became the fuhrer? trump is now, more than ever, an existential threat to our democracy and freedom and the entire world will feel it too.

 Expand full comment